-Action Impact Successful coordination of the Certificate in Nature Animation Level 6 Special Purpose Award in collaboration with the NPWS and MTU in 2022 to a new cohort of students 130+ applications for the Level 6 Special Purpose Award received, for 20 places in 2022.
-Work-based learning module of Leave No Trace Awareness and Trainer Courses included.
-20 Graduates from the 2022 class.
+Successful coordination of the Certificate in Nature Animation Level 6 Special Purpose Award in collaboration with the NPWS and MTU in 2022 to a new cohort of students | 130+ applications for the Level 6 Special Purpose Award received, for 20 places in 2022.
+Work-based learning module of Leave No Trace Awareness and Trainer Courses included. | 20 Graduates from the 2022 class.
 Level 6 Special Purpose Award to run again in 2023, and new Level 7 course to be developed in 2023.
-Funding awared from An Pobal and the Department of the Environment, Climate and Communications for the delivery of a community project in collaboration with educational institutions - Community Climate CCAP will collaboratively develop a toolkit and educational workshops which will build the knowledge and skills of communities to take positive action on how best to utilise beaches and dunes as coastal protection.
-This toolkit will be made available to communities across Ireland.

-Action Project (CCAP).
+Funding awared from An Pobal and the Department of the Environment, Climate and Communications for the delivery of a community project in collaboration with educational institutions - Community Climate Action Project (CCAP).
 Funding awarded to Leave No Trace Ireland, CARO-ASBN, University of Galway & MSLETB